learn-co-curriculum/phase-0-welcome-to-html/README.md

 We'll then proceed to a collaborative lab where you'll be guided in editing a simple HTML document.
-The point here is not to memorize the full detail of HTML's vocabulary, but to experience the joy and excitement of being able adjust and customize HTML.
+The point here is not to memorize the full detail of HTML's vocabulary, but to experience the joy and excitement of being able to adjust and customize HTML.

 After that, we'll learn a core set of HTML features that will enable you to create simple HTML documents with less-explicit guidance.
-Around this time, you'll then begin tying these discoveries together and will start generating your first HTML documents.
+Around this time, you'll then begin tying these discoveries together and will start creating your first HTML documents.

 ## Repetition &amp; Getting Stuck

-In these lessons ahead, many of the ideas are intentionally repeated or are occasions for synthesis of understanding or review.
-Maybe you don't get "attributes" the first time you see them, but, after some hands-on experience, it makes sense the second time you see it.
+In the lessons ahead, many of the ideas are deliberately repeated.
+You might not get "attributes" the first time you see them, but, after some hands-on experience, they'll makes sense the second time you see them.

 ## Beyond

-At the close of the unit, you'll be ready to learn a series of HTML expressions that will allow you to create a substantial web page.
-You'll be ready to join the population of HTML authors who are learning new expressions, techniques, and ideas!
+At the close of the unit, you'll be ready to learn a series of HTML expressions that will allow you to create a meaningful web page.